eliazzo/facTrack/README.md

 3. **Using the Tool**:
    - Open the application in your browser.
-   - Start a new meeting and enable the microphone to begin transcribing.
+   - Start a new meeting using google and manually create a meeting transcription.
-   - The tool will automatically process and display real-time transcription and summarised notes.
+   - Click the ```Get notes``` button on the home page to process and display summarised notes.

 ## Contributing